JulianMH/NounPhraseJS/API.md

 Both configurations share the following parameters:
 - hidden_unit_count Amount of units in each hidden layer.
-- output_classes Amount of classes for the classification of each word.
-For noun phrase detection 3 classes are used.
+- output_labels Amount of possible labels for the classification of each word.
+For noun phrase detection 3 different labels are used.
 This value can be changed to work for other natural language processing tasks.
 - lookup_table_learn_rate Determines the rate at which the word feature vectors are trained.

 The following parameters configure the stochastic gradient decent trainer that is used.
 See http://cs.stanford.edu/people/karpathy/convnetjs/docs.html for documentation on the SGD trainer parameters: